10 Dividend ETFs to Buy for a Diversified Portfolio

 The WisdomTree US SmallCap Dividend Fund (DES, $27.42) tracks the performance of the WisdomTree U.S. SmallCap Dividend Index, a fundamentally weighted index that is comprised of the smallest dividend payers from a broader WisdomTree index.

-DES owns more than 740 stocks, and its top 10 holdings – including natural gas transmission company Equitrans Midstream (ETRN) and internet service provider Cogent Communications (CCOI) – account for less than 9% of the portfolio's weight.
-And while 25% of the fund is financial stocks, it gives high weights to sectors that most of these other funds haven't emphasized: 16% to real estate, 15% to industrials and 11% to consumer discretionary.
+DES owns about 650 stocks, and its top 10 holdings – including natural gas transmission companies Antero Midstream (AM) and Equitrans Midstream (ETRN) – account for just 14% of the portfolio's weight.
+And while 28% of the fund is financial stocks, it gives high weights to sectors that most of these other funds haven't emphasized: 16% to industrials, 12% to real estate and almost 10% to materials.

 If you're totally committed to dividend investing, WisdomTree's approach is an interesting one not only for small-cap stocks, but stocks of all sizes.